 The cause of the allomorphy is taken to be the cyclicity of the n-head.
 With nouns, n is a cyclic node, triggering the Vocabulary Insertion (VI) of the root.
-Since Vocabulary Insertion can be affected by the structure up to the next cyclic node, and one node above that, the only other projection that is able to affect the VI of the nominal root is the first node above the cyclic node, i.e. the #-head.
-Pronouns however lack such a cyclic domain (having no root and no n), which makes both number and case local enough to be able to condition the realisation of the pronominal base, which may result in both case- and number-driven suppletion.
-Furthermore, even though n will trigger insertion into its complement, the realisation of the n node itself will be triggered by the next higher cyclic node, which is how McFadden (2018) models stem allomorphy in Tamil nouns (which only show allomorphy in nominative vs. non-nominative contexts, just like BCMS pronouns).
+Since Vocabulary Insertion can be affected by the structure up to the next cyclic node and one node above that, the only other projection that is able to affect the VI of the nominal root is the first node above the cyclic node, i.e., the #-head.
+Pronouns, however, lack such a cyclic domain (having no root and no n), which makes both number and case local enough to be able to condition the realization of the pronominal base, which may result in both case- and number-driven suppletion.
+Furthermore, even though n will trigger insertion into its complement, the realization of the n node itself will be triggered by the next higher cyclic node, which is how McFadden (2018) models stem allomorphy in Tamil nouns (which only show allomorphy in nominative vs. non-nominative contexts, just like BCMS pronouns).

-Within this line of thought there is a notable lack of consensus on the nature of the pronominal base.
+Within this line of thought, there is a notable lack of consensus on the nature of the pronominal base.
 Even though van Urk (2018) explicitly treats it as an nP, for Moskal (2015a) it is a D, while Smith et al. (2019) call it generally a ROOT.
-For all of them its exact nature is less important than the fact that this projection is the locus of person features.
-Even though he treats the pronominal base as n, van Urk (2018) has little to say about the parallelism between a pronoun and a noun, i.e. assuming that a noun would involve an additional lexical root, the n would still be able to bear person features, the consequences of which have not been further explored.
+For all of them, its exact nature is less important than the fact that this projection is the locus of person features.
+Even though he treats the pronom-